VoidStudioCode/ColorPicker/README.md

 ```

 ### License:
-This project is release under the Apache 2.0 license for non-commercial usage.
-For commercial usage, please contact us for another license.
+This project is released under the Apache 2.0 License for non-commercial use.
+For commercial use, please contact us for another license.